emqx/cloud-docs/en_US/rule_engine/rule_engine_azure_event_hubs.md

    Click Next to add a Kafka forwarding action to the rule once the SQL test succeeds.
 To demonstrate how to bridge the data reported by the device to Azure Event Hubs, we'll utilize the following Kafka topic and message template.

+  > Note: It appears that Azure Event Hubs exhibit incompatibility issues when the response action **"Produce Required Acks"** is configured as "none."
+To resolve this, kindly adjust the "Produce Required Acks" setting to a value other than "none."
+This modification will enhance connection stability and mitigate the recurring occurrence of connection crashes.

    ```bash
    # kafka topic (Azure Event Hub name)
    emqx-hub